Is it necessary to believe in the resurrection of Jesus to be saved?

-Since it’s Easter week, I want to resurrect (I know–that’s a terrible pun) a discussion I participated in over at Evangelical Village a week or so ago.
+Since it’s Easter week, I want to resurrect a discussion I participated in over at Evangelical Village a week or so ago (unfortunately, the site and the original discussion are no longer available.)
 It began when my friend Matt posed a simple but important question:

 “What must a person know in order to be saved?
 What theological knowledge must a person know in order to become a believer?”